dyosorio/dyosorio/README.md

 ## Hi, there!
 I'm Danny 👋

-### I'm an Architect, and a Junior Developer
+### I'm an Architect, and a Junior Developer 👩‍💻

-:cupid: - I love CSS art, Javascript and Reactjs.<br/>
+* I love CSS art, Javascript and Reactjs.
-:mortar_board: - I'm a student at [HackYourFuture]; a 7-month coding bootcamp with modules on HTML, CSS, JavaScript, NodeJS, ExpressJS, MySQL and ReactJS.<br/>
+* I'm a student at [HackYourFuture]; a 7-month coding bootcamp with modules on HTML, CSS, JavaScript, NodeJS, ExpressJS, MySQL and ReactJS.
-:raised_hands: - I enjoy running, volunteering and Human Rights activism.<br/>
+* I enjoy running, volunteering and Human Rights activism.
-:earth_americas: - I'm from Nicaragua, Latin America.
-I'm currently based in The Netherlands.<br/>
+* I'm from Nicaragua, Latin America.
+I'm currently based in The Netherlands.

 ### Get in touch 💬
 * [linkedin]